 During the Employment Period, Executive shall be entitled to vacation each year in accordance with the Company's policies in effect from time to time, but in no event less than four (4) weeks paid vacation per calendar year.
+Vacation not taken in the calendar year in which it is granted cannot be carried forward to any subsequent year.

-(d) Expense Reimbursement.
+- (d) Expense Reimbursement.
 The Company shall promptly reimburse Executive for the ordinary and necessary business expenses incurred by Executive in the performance of his duties hereunder in accordance with the Company's customary practices applicable to executive officers.
 The reimbursement of expenses during a year will not affect the expenses eligible for reimbursement in any other year.
-In no event shall any expense be reimbursed after the last day of the year following the year in which the expense was incurred.

-(e) Other Perquisites.
+In no event shall any expense be reimbursed after the last day of the year following the year in which the expense was incurred. - (e) Other Perquisites.
 Executive shall be entitled to all perquisites provided to Senior Vice Presidents of the Company as approved by the Compensation Committee of the Board, and as they may exist from time to time.